karnali/covid_19_colab/README.md

-# colab - Coronavirus COVID-19 Global Cases
+# Coronavirus COVID-19 Global Cases
 Data source: Data from Coronavirus COVID-19 Global Cases by Johns Hopkins CSSE

 The Center for Systems Science and Engineering (CSSE) at JHU